Skip to Content

 10. PROCEDURES FOR CAMP REPORTS AND RETENTION OF RECORDS

-1. The Department of Housing and Residential Life conference coordinator, the associate athletic director for Compliance, and the AVPAS will submit reports containing a list of all residential camps, remote camps, and day camps to the associate vice president for Institutional Compliance and Ethics and Chief Compliance Officer by the end of the fiscal year.
+1. The Department of Housing and Residential Life Conference Coordinator, the associate Athletic Director for Compliance, and the vice president of TXST Global, or designee, will submit reports containing a list of all residential camps, remote camps, and day camps to the associate vice president for Institutional Compliance and Ethics and Chief Compliance Officer by the end of the fiscal year.

 2. Reports will be retained by the associate vice president for Institutional Compliance and Ethics and Chief Compliance Officer for two fiscal years.